freeipa/freeipa-perftest/README.md

 deployed, including performance monitoring using SAR.

 A tarball will be created containing the sync directory and metadata like Ansible playbooks and Vagrantfile.

+## Expecting results

+A result can be passed to the tool so that it fails if the actual result is longer than expected.
+The currently supported types of expected results are:

+* `time`: total time of execution of the test, excluding setup.
+* `time_unit`: time of execution per each item (defined by `amount`), excluding setup.
+* `no_errors`: the test will succeed as long as no errors are raised.

 ## Development